-2nd - 5th (30-minute lessons)
+3rd & 5th (30-minute lessons)

-Agriculture & Natural Resources Careers: This lesson is included for all field experiences.
-The career lesson will enable students to define agriculture, describe the roles and responsibilities of two careers, and experience demonstrations of career activities.
-For the 2020-2021 school year, the two feature careers are livestock veterinarian and fertilizer technician.
-In the livestock vet lesson, students will learn the tools that vets use as well as the procedure for haltering a large animal.
-In the fertilizer technician lesson, students will learn how fertilizer helps plants, how technicians mix it with a recipe, and how push and pull forces help technicians spread the fertilizer on crops.
+Agriculture & Natural Resources Careers: \This lesson is included for all field experiences.
+The career lesson will enable students to describe the roles and responsibilities of two careers and experience demonstrations of career activities.
+For this school year, the two feature careers are school food nutritionist and plant geneticist.
+In the school food nutritionist lesson, students will learn about the five food groups, proper food proportions, and how to prevent food-borne illness.
+In the plant geneticist lesson, students will learn the roles that plant geneticists play in creating the foods we enjoy, like how to identify plant traits and crossbreeding.
+This program addresses the following GSEs: S5L2.b, S5L4